BrunoIannone/Pepper-Walking-Assistant/README.md

     cd <playground>/Pepper-Walking-Assistant
     ```

-    To start the application, run the python script from the root folder:
+    To start the application, run the python script from the `playground` tab in the tmux session:

     ```bash
     # Example: accessibility level=1 (no stairs) user id=0